Multimodal LLM-assisted Evolutionary Search for Programmatic Control Policies: Methodology

-Exploration operators (E1 and E2): These operators aim to enhance the behavioral diversity of the population by generating novel policies based on the analysis of parent policies' control logic. \textbf{E1} prompts the LLM to examine both the code and thought of selected parent policies and then synthesize a new policy that implements fundamentally different control strategies, encouraging exploration of uncharted regions in the policy space. \textbf{E2} prompts the LLM to identify shared patterns across multiple parent policies and construct a new policy that generalizes from these patterns, akin to the crossover operation in evolutionary computation.
+\textbf{Evolutionary operators.} MLES employs a set of prompting instructions (i.e., operators) to direct the MLLM's generation process.
+We adapt the standard exploration operators from EoH and introduce novel multimodal modification operators:

-Multimodal modification operators (M1\_M and M2\_M): These operators instruct MLLMs to analyze IBE and refine existing policies through detailed, informed modification. \textbf{M1\_M} asks the MLLMs to identify behavioral shortcomings by jointly analyzing the policy code and its IBE, then revise the control logic accordingly. \textbf{M2\_M} prompts the MLLMs to identify critical parameters in the policy and adjust them based on the observed evidence, leading to targeted optimization.
-The integration of IBE analysis provides grounded insights for the MLLM's reasoning, resulting in more coherent and purposeful offspring generation.
+\begin{itemize}[left=5pt] \item Exploration operators (E1 and E2): These operators aim to enhance the population's behavioral diversity by generating novel policies based on the analysis of parent policies' control logic. \textbf{E1} prompts the LLM to examine both the code and the thought of selected parent policies, then to synthesize a new policy that implements fundamentally different control strategies, encouraging exploration of uncharted regions of the policy space. \textbf{E2} prompts the LLM to identify shared patterns across multiple parent policies and construct a new policy that generalizes from these patterns, akin to the crossover operation in evolutionary computation.

-\paragraph{Parent selection.} For each operator, a subset of candidate policies is selected from the policy pool to serve as parents.
-The selection follows a rank-based probabilistic scheme common in evolutionary computation.
-Specifically, the selection probability of the \(i\)-th policy is defined as \(p_i \propto 1/(r_i + N)\), where \(r_i\) denotes the rank of the policy (according to quantitative metrics), and \(N\) is the size of the policy pool.
-This scheme encourages the exploration of elite policies while maintaining diversity by occasionally selecting lower-ranked individuals.
+\item Multimodal modification operators (M1\_M and M2\_M): These operators instruct MLLMs to leverage BE to refine existing policies through detailed, informed modification. \textbf{M1\_M} directs the MLLMs to identify behavioral shortcomings by jointly analyzing the policy code and its BE, and subsequently revise the control logic accordingly. \textbf{M2\_M} prompts the MLLMs to identify critical parameters in the policy and adjust them based on observed evidence, thereby enabling targeted optimization.
+The integration of BE analysis provides grounded insights for the MLLM's reasoning, resulting in more coherent and purposeful offspring generation. \end{itemize}

-\paragraph{Few-shot prompt construction.} After selecting the operator and parents, the prompt sampler constructs a task-specific few-shot prompt to guide the MLLMs in generating new policies.
-Each prompt consists of the following components: (1) a task description, (2) the code and thought of each parent policy, (3) relevant IBE, and (4) operator-specific instructions.
-Together, these elements provide the necessary context and guidance for effective policy generation.
+\textbf{Multimodal few-shot prompt construction.} (Line~\ref{prompt_construct}) Given an operator and selected parents, the prompt sampler dynamically assembles a four-part context: (1) static task description, (2) parent information (code \& thought), (3) relevant BEs, and (4) operator-specific instructions.
+This composite prompt enables the MLLMs to function not just as coders but as reasoning agents that observe, diagnose, and improve.